michaldyczko/pytorch-parametrizations/README.md

 #   (5): Sigmoid()
 # )

-# Unregister the spectral parametrization for every Conv2d and ConvTranspose2d layer in the module
+# Unregister the spectral parametrization for every Conv2d and ConvTranspose2d module in the module
 register_spectral_parametrization(module, undo=True)

 print(module)